We’ve made two big improvements and a pair of smaller ones to our front door.

 The second big improvement, a two-beer project, was to replace the stock door window with a Thin Shade window.
 We’ve been camped in places where the morning sun has come blasting through the front window, blinding us as we’re trying to eat breakfast or work on our computers.

-The Thin Shade window has a built-in blind that can be lowered to block out all light from entering through the window.
+The Thin Shade window has a built-in blind that can be raised to block out all light from entering through the window.
 When not in use, it folds up into the window frame, totally out of sight.

 There are two brands of Thin Shade windows commonly available.
 We went with the Lippert unit (about $100 on Amazon), which is the same brand as the original.
 The package included everything needed, including the clips one needs to remove the original window.